 Another thing to understand about the adjustment ratio is that it is accounting for values that sit outside the payment profiles by adjusting all cashflows, not just the account that has the outstanding invoice.
 The intention of this type of adjustment is to make your overall inflows or outflows as accurate as possible but not to highlight exactly which account has outstanding invoices.
 This is most noticeable if you have a large transaction and you are expecting to see this large transaction in the cashflow show up on a specific account.

 Now let’s imagine this large income transaction ($100,000) was invoiced two months ago and we have similar cashflow settings to above, where everything is set to 100% in month 1.
-The outstanding amount will not be picked up by the raw cashflow values because it is outside the 100% month 1 scope.
-Instead, the adjustment ratio will now pick up the variance in the debtors’ balance and be applied to all debtor inflows.
-It is important to understand that the $100,000 is still accounted for but the inflows are now spread across all your debtor income accounts instead of the one account.
+The outstanding amount will not be picked up by the raw cashflow values.
+This is because it is outside the 100% month 1 scope.
+Instead, the adjustment ratio will now pick up the variance in the debtors’ balance.
+It will apply it to all debtor inflows.
+It is important to understand that the $100,000 is still accounted for.
+However, the inflows are now spread across all your debtor income accounts instead of the one account.